Beth Nguyen: Life

 Bich Minh Nguyen was born in 1974 in Saigon, which her family fled by ship the following year.
 After staying in refugee camps in Guam and at Fort Chaffee in Arkansas, they settled in Grand Rapids, Michigan, where Nguyen grew up.

-She graduated from the University of Michigan with a Master of Fine Arts and is married to novelist Porter Shreve.
-They have two children.
-In 2005, she received a PEN/Jerard Award.
-She taught at Purdue University and the University of San Francisco, and is currently a professor at the University of Wisconsin-Madison, where she teaches fiction and creative non-fiction writing.
+She graduated from the University of Michigan with a Master of Fine Arts.
+In 2005, she received a PEN/Jerard Award for her 2008 memoir Stealing Buddha's Dinner.
+She taught at Purdue University and the University of San Francisco, and is currently a professor at the University of Wisconsin–Madison, where she teaches fiction and creative non-fiction writing.

+Nguyen changed her preferred name to "Beth" some time before 2021.
+She discussed the change in an essay in The New Yorker.

+Nguyen married fellow novelist Porter Shreve in 2002.
+Nguyen stated she was divorced in 2023.